February birthstone: Amethyst

 Valentine’s Day gives February associations with love and romance, but did you know its patron saint may also have been a fan of the month’s birthstone?
 According to some historical accounts, St Valentine was said to have owned an amethyst ring, carved with an image of Cupid, of course.

-Amethyst is also used to celebrate sixth and 17th wedding anniversaries.
+It’s also used to celebrate sixth and 17th wedding anniversaries.

 Notable lovers